hogeschool/INFWAD/readme.md

 ## Project progress / planning aid

-If you need help with planning what to focus on in your project during this course, [this aid](./Project/progress_check.md) is available
+If you need help with planning what to focus on in your project during this course, [this aid](./Project/progress_check.md) is available.

+## Tips

+If you are stressed or could use some ideas to get unstuck, check out these [handy top 10 lists of tips](./Tips/readme.md).